Basil's Hilarious Arabic Lesson at Houston Improv

 And then.

-Basil clarified his preference.
-He wanted to keep it in the Arab culture.
+He wanted, he said, to "keep it in the Arab culture."

 Basil was not especially troubled by this.
 He had a position and he was standing in it.

-Myrna Arrives
+Mirna Arrives

-Out of the crowd came Myrna.
+Out of the crowd came Mirna.

 She got up on that stage, and the dynamic shifted entirely.

-Because Myrna had questions.
+Because Mirna had questions.

 The crowd went very quiet in the specific way crowds go quiet when something real is happening.